iStockphoto.com / Steve Krull

 A road linked the new town with the mineral springs at Manitou Springs, 6 miles west.
 Colorado Springs, its name derived from the spa and from Colorado City, was on the way to becoming everything Palmer wanted, and more.

 Today, Colorado Springs continues to enjoy the reputation it received upon its creation—a destination for recreation, relaxation and bountiful sightseeing opportunities.
-A few miles west, scenic US 24 climbs to the 14,100-foot summit of Pikes Peak; the journey to the top offers stunning panoramas, ranging from lush alpine forest to the stark beauty above the timberline.
-And, if the prospect of driving the twisting route makes you a bit nervous, you can hop on a train at the Manitou Springs depot and travel upward via the cog railway.
+A few miles west, scenic US 24 climbs to the 14,100-foot summit of Pikes Peak; the journey offers stunning panoramas, ranging from lush alpine forest to the stark beauty above the timberline.
+If the prospect of driving the twisting route makes you a bit nervous, you can hop on a train at the Manitou Springs depot and travel via the cog railway.

 Southwest of the city via SRs 115 and 122 is The Broadmoor resort.
-Since its opening in 1918 as a grand hotel, it has grown into a recreational retreat and includes two spas, three 18-hole golf courses, 16 tennis courts, squash courts, hiking trails and horseback riding.
+Since its opening in 1918 as a grand hotel, it has grown into a recreational retreat and includes a spa, three 18-hole golf courses, six tennis courts, hiking trails and horseback riding.

 By CarNorth-south access is via I-25, which skirts the eastern face of the Rocky Mountains and is concurrent with US 85/87 through much of Colorado.
 I-25 is the fast route into or through Colorado Springs, with interchanges at major streets; US 85/87 leaves the interstate briefly in favor of downtown streets.
 Another major north-south thoroughfare is Powers Boulevard (SR 21), which runs near the airport in the eastern section of the city.